CVS gets a booster shot from Aetna, revenue soars

-WOONSOCKET, R.I.
-(AP) — CVS Health revenue surged more than 36% in the third quarter, nearly a year after acquiring one of the nation’s largest health insurers.
+CVS Health revenue surged more than 36% in the third quarter, nearly a year after acquiring one of the nation’s largest health insurers.

 The drugstore chain and pharmacy benefit manager also said Wednesday that it filled more prescriptions as net income climbed 10% to $1.53 billion in a performance that topped analyst expectations.